gchamaa/reactHooksTutorial/README.md

-# reactHooksTutorial
+# React Hooks Tutorial
-This repo contains a list of examples pages that showcase the usages of all of the react hooks
+This repository contains a list of example pages that showcase the usages of all of the react hooks